 - The people don’t leave Jesus alone for a moment.
 They all want to hear his words and see miracles.
 He deliberately sails to a quiet place to unwind.
 Unfortunately, he is not always granted that rest.

 - Just before he is captured, Jesus secludes himself from the group.
 He wants to pray.
-He asks his friends to guard him because he is in danger.
-However, they fall asleep.
+He asks his friends to stay awake and wait for him.

 2. Gather good friends around you